bruno78/baking-time-app/README.md

 -[ ] Implement ExoPlayer full screen in landscape mode

--[ ] Fix bug issue where app crashes after rotation on Ingredients list fragment
+-[x] Fix issue where app crashes when you select a step after rotation

 -[ ] Implement Widget